Kate Sessions: Career

-Together with Alfred D. Robinson she co-founded the San Diego Floral Association in 1907; it is the oldest garden club in Southern California.
+Together with Alfred D. Robinson, she co-founded the San Diego Floral Association in 1907; it is the oldest garden club in Southern California.
 The garden club was influential in teaching San Diegans how to grow ornamental and edible plants, at a time when most San Diego landscaping consisted of dirt and sagebrush.

-Sessions worked with architect Hazel Wood Waterman on the garden design of a single-family home near Balboa Park built by San Diego socialite Alice Lee.
+Sessions collaborated with architect Hazel Wood Waterman on the garden design of three courtyard homes built by San Diego civic leader Alice Lee on Seventh Ave. near Balboa Park.

 Personal life

-Sessions never married.
-Sessions maintained a close and lifelong friendship with Alice Eastwood and may have been a member of the LGBTQ+ community.
-Sessions lived to be 82, when she died in San Diego on March 24, 1940.
-She is interred in Mount Hope Cemetery.
+Sessions never married, but maintained a close and lifelong friendship with Alice Eastwood and some people speculate that she may have been a member of the LGBTQ+ community.
+Sessions died in San Diego on March 24, 1940, at the age of 82.
+She is interred in Mount Hope Cemetery in San Diego.

-Honors
+Kate's family followed her from the Bay Area to San Diego.
+She took on relatives as partners in business.
+Her father, Josiah, was a helper to her until his death in 1903 after her mother, Harriett, died in 1895.
+Frank, her only sibling, helped to start the first poinsettia nursery in Mission Hills.
+All three are buried next to her in Mt.
+Hope Cemetery.

+Despite 60 years of 12- and 14-hour work days, she gave herself only two vacations, and both included some horticultural work.
+Kate had no heirs except Milton, the son of her brother Frank.

+Legacy

-Her work with plant introduction, as well as her extensive writing on the subject, won her international recognition.
+Sessions' work with plant introduction, as well as her extensive writing on the subject, won her international recognition.
 At the California Pacific International Exposition on September 22, 1935, the day was dedicated to Sessions, where she was named the "Mother of Balboa Park".
 In 1939, she became the first woman to receive the prestigious Frank N. Meyer medal of the American Genetic Association.

-In the San Diego area, the Kate Sessions Elementary school in Pacific Beach bears her name, as does Kate O. Sessions Memorial Park on Mount Soledad, located less than a mile from the school and constructed only a few years later.
+In the San Diego area, the Kate Sessions Elementary school in Pacific Beach bears her name, as does Kate Sessions Memorial Park on Mount Soledad, located less than a mile from the school and constructed only a few years later.

 A bronze statue of Sessions, dedicated in 1998, is situated in a prominent location in Balboa Park, in the southwest corner of Sefton Plaza, near the Sixth Avenue entrance to the park.

 In 2006, the Women's Museum of California inducted Sessions into the San Diego County Women's Hall of Fame, under the title of Trailblazer.